Indian doctors find success in tackling the 'invisible burden' of tuberculosis

 In Sunder Nagari slum, home to some 70,000 people, TB is common but still brings with it stigma and shame.

-Health workers report cases where patients are thrown out of their homes, sacked from jobs and ostracized by their community.
+Health workers report cases where patients are thrown out of their homes, sacked from jobs and ostracised by their community.

 With no access to finance to support their families, a feeling of isolation and the harsh side effects of the drugs, patients can develop mental health problems.